sullof/shardjs/README.md

 Since it is possible that you generate more keys in the same milliseconds, we need more data.

 First of all, we identify what _virtual shard_ will host that key with `1595487784 % N` (where N is the number of current nodes).
-After we use a sequence (Shard defines the special key `$equence` in Redis) in order to have a incremental unique number for that shard.
+After we use a sequence (Shardjs defines the special key `$equence` in Redis) in order to have a incremental unique number for that shard.

 Imagine that we have two keys of the same type 01 generated at the same millisecond in a shard of 64 nodes.
 The two keys will be assigned, with `1595487784 % 64` to the virtual node 40.